 When user $i$ has a general query requiring online resources at time $t$, they may either utilize a traditional search engine or opt for the newly launched ChatGPT, which is trained on a vast corpus of existing information \citep{xu2023chatgpt}.
 To rationalize the decision-making process between adopting ChatGPT versus the traditional search engine (considered as the outside option in this technology adoption scenario), we denote $u_{it1}$ as the utility that user $i$ derives from choosing ChatGPT at time $t$, and $u_{it0}$ as the utility derived from choosing the outside option.

-Given that traditional search engines have been active for a long period and users are already familiar with this option, we assume that its utility $u_{it0}$ can be decomposed into a constant term $c$ and a stochastic error term $\varepsilon_{it0}$, in line with the Bayesian learning literature \citep{zheng2020optimizing}:
+Given that the traditional search engine has been active for a long period, we use it as the baseline and assume that its utility $u_{it0}$ can be decomposed into a constant term $c_i$ and a stochastic error term $\varepsilon_{it0}$, in line with the Bayesian learning literature \citep{zheng2020optimizing}:

 Similarly, we decompose the utility of choosing ChatGPT into a representative utility term, which can be explained by observable factors, and a stochastic error term $\varepsilon_{it1}$.